 Below is the history of the Chinese Dragon Boat Festival in both Chinese characters and Pinyin.
-You can test your Chinese reading skill sentence by sentence by first reading a sentence and then clicking on the red link to see the translation in our Online Dictionary.
+You can test your Chinese reading skill sentence by sentence by first reading a sentence and then clicking on the blue link to see the translation in our Online Dictionary.

 For those of you who want to read the story in English, just scroll to the bottom of the page.